Minos: Exploiting Cloud Performance Variation with Function-as-a-Service Instance Selection: Discussion Future Work

 \paragraph*{Online calculation of the \ef{}} Our prototype for \name{} pre-calculates the \ef{}.
 It could also be updated live based on the benchmarking results of currently running instances.
 After a benchmark has finished, instances can report their results to a centralized component that collects live performance data.
 It then periodically re-calculates the \ef{} and updates the functions comparable to our approach in our previous work~\cite{schirmer2024fusionizepp}.
 While this component is centralized, it is not a single point of failure as its failures would just lead to temporarily suboptimal performance.
 Depending on the scale of the application, it is not feasible to store all past benchmark results to accurately calculate the performance percentiles.
 Instead, some statistical properties can be calculated online, i.e., only having to store the most recent new value and a limited amount of information about past results.
 For example, the mean can be updated online by storing the previous mean and the amount of previous results.
 Other values, such as the standard deviation~\cite{Jain_1985_Psquared} or percentiles~\cite{Welford_1962_algo} can only be estimated online and not calculated exactly.

 \paragraph*{Workload Limitations} Note that \name{} requires an asynchronous workload, i.e., users need to put their invocations into a queue instead of synchronously waiting for a response.
 When users require a synchronous response, the instance that receives the request needs to stay alive until the computation is finished to send the response back.
 If the instance fails the benchmark and should be crashed, it would need to send the call to another function and wait for the response, leading to double billing as the waiting instance still incurs cost~\cite{Baldini_2017_Trilemma}.
-Additionally, the functions need to have an initial phase where the resource that should be benchmarked is not the bottleneck and need to take long-enough that running a benchmark at all is feasible.
-While this is true for common workloads in, e.g., machine learning inference, it is not universally applicable.